Key takeaways

 Pitfalls we have watched research-platform teams fall into

 1. Treating ASR as “just an API call.”
-Speaker diarization, language detection, and noise robustness are real engineering work.
+Speaker diarization, language detection, and noise resilience are real engineering work.
 Audit transcripts on the team’s own recordings before shipping.

 2. Skipping observer mode in v1.
 Stakeholder observer rooms are how research becomes a team sport.
 Without them adoption is capped.